Zantedeschia rehmannii Engl.

 Bloom Time: Early summer to mid-summer

 Zantedeschia rehmannii is an attractive flowering plant that grows up to 15 inches (40 cm) tall and up to 12 inches (30 cm) wide.
 Leaves are green, unmarked, semi-erect, and not arrow-shaped as in other species.
 The spathe is cylindrical, pink to dark maroon with paler margins.
 They bloom from early summer to mid-summer.

 How to Grow and Care

 It is easy to grow Calla Lilies.
 These plants do not generally require too much attention.
 Proper planting and location are the only important things to consider when growing Calla Lilies.
-Care of them requires that they are planted in loose, well-drained soil.
+The care for them requires that they are planted in loose, well-drained soil.
 They prefer to be located in full sun or partial shade in warmer climates.
 Plants are typically planted in the spring.
-However, wait until the threat of frost has passed, and the soil has warmed sufficiently before planting.
+However, wait until the threat of frost has passed and the soil has warmed sufficiently before planting.

 They should be planted rather deep, about 4 inches (10 cm) for greater results, and spaced approximately a foot apart.
 Once planted, the area should be watered well.
 Calla Lilies enjoy being kept moist and will also benefit from a monthly fertilizer dose throughout the growing season.